hurufu/drumkit/README.md

 To check how note number and actual drum sound corresponds look at
 <http://www.midi.org/techspecs/gm1sound.php>

-Pad numbers in my case was:
+Pad numbers in my case were:

     1 3 2
     6 5 4